 8. The NEF sends a Nnef_PDTQPolicyNegotiation_Create response to the AF to provide one or more PDTQ policies together with the PDTQ Reference ID.
 If the NEF received only one PDTQ policy from the PCF, steps 9-12 are not executed and the flow proceeds to step 13.
 Otherwise, the flow proceeds to step 9.

-9. If more than one PDTQ policies were provided to the AF, the AF selects one of the PDTQ policies and notifies NEF for the selected PDTQ policy via Nnef_PDTQPolicyNegotiation_Update together with the PDTQ Reference ID.
+9. If more than one PDTQ policies were provided to the AF, the AF selects one of the PDTQ policies and notifies NEF for the selected PDTQ policy via Nnef_PDTQPolicyNegotiation_Update request together with the PDTQ Reference ID.
 The AF stores the PDTQ Reference ID for the future interaction with the PCF.

 10-12.
 The NEF notifies H-PCF about the selected PDTQ policy by the AF.
 The H-PCF acknowledges NEF.
 The NEF responds to the AF request with a Nnef_PDTQPolicyNegotiation_Update Response.